How to become a nurse navigator: career path, certification, and salary

 ONN-CG (oncology nurse navigator–certified generalist)

-The ONN-CG credential is administered by AONN (Academy of Oncology Nurse and Patient Navigators) and is the recognized standard for oncology nurse navigators in the United States.
+The ONN-CG credential is administered by the AONN+ Foundation for Learning, the certifying arm of the Academy of Oncology Nurse and Patient Navigators, and is the recognized standard for oncology nurse navigators in the United States.
 It is the certification most employers reference in job postings and most salary surveys use to calculate the navigator premium.

-Current eligibility requirements (verify current requirements at AONN.org before applying):
+Current eligibility requirements (verify at AONN+ Foundation for Learning before applying):

 Exam format: